What You Need to Know About Fire Inspector

-Fire Inspector Definition Inspect buildings to detect fire hazards and enforce local ordinances and State laws, or investigate and gather facts to determine cause of fires and explosions.
+Fire Inspector Example Inspect buildings to detect fire hazards and enforce local ordinances and State laws, or investigate and gather facts to determine cause of fires and explosions.

 Types of Fire Inspector